Aftar-Ahmad-Sami/API/README.md

-# NeuroVision AI — Brain Tumor Analysis API
+# NeuroVision AI — Brain Tumor Analysis

 NeuroVision AI is a lightweight Flask web application for brain MRI analysis.
 It provides tumor classification, scan-plane detection, segmentation overlays and Grad-CAM explainability (heatmap) for supported images (PNG/JPG/JPEG, DICOM `.dcm`, and MATLAB `.mat` formats).
 The app is intended for research and prototyping — not for clinical use.